 His research draws on anthropological and historical approaches to examine state operation and the making of public history in Greece.
 In particular, Dimitris studies unrealized government initiatives and failed architectural projects.
 His monograph, The Mosque That Wasn’t There: Islam and the Politics of Imagination in Contemporary Greece (forthcoming, University of Pennsylvania Press), explores the state’s failure to construct a mosque.
 Recent articles examine spatial absence and encounters with the unthinkable in the scholarly investigations of Greece’s dictatorial past.
 Dimitris is curator of the Columbia University Libraries special collection Greek Underground Press.

 His monograph, Why not Build the Mosque?
-Islam, Political Cost, and the Practice of Democracy in Greece (forthcoming, University of Pennsylvania Press), explores the state’s failure to construct a mosque.
-Recent articles examine spatial absence and encounters with the unthinkable in scholarly investigations of Greece’s dictatorial past.
-Dimitris is curator of the Columbia University Libraries special collection, Greek Underground Press.
+Islam, Political Cost, and the Practice of Democracy in Greece (University of Pennsylvania Press, 2025), explores the state’s failure to construct a mosque, while his new ethnography about the Church of the Savior in Athens examines spatial absence and encounters with the unthinkable in Greece’s dictatorial past.
+Dimitris is also curator of the Columbia University Libraries special collection of Greek zines and underground press.